Board of Directors

 Washington, DC USA

-Tracy Lofty is the Executive Director of the International Board of Heart Rhythm Examiners in Washington, DC.
+Tracy Kane Lofty is the Chief Executive Officer of the International Board of Heart Rhythm Examiners in Washington, DC.
 With more than 20 years of experience in professional development, she previously served as Executive Director for the Commission on Nurse Certification and as Director of Postdoctoral Residency Training Standards and Evaluation for the American College of Osteopathic Surgeons.
 She is a graduate of the University of Maryland College Park and also Trinity College.
 In addition, she received a certificate from George Washington University’s School of Business and has earned the Certified Association Executive certification.
 She has served on the Board of Directors for the Institute for Credentialing Excellence and previously served as an advisor to the Board of Directors for the Clinical Nurse Leaders Association.